srid/nixos-unified/README.md

 ## Discussion

-To discuss the project, visit [our Zulip](https://nixos.zulipchat.com/#narrow/stream/413948-nixos) or post in [Github Discussions](https://github.com/srid/nixos-flake/discussions).
+To discuss the project, post in [our Zulip](https://nixos.zulipchat.com/#narrow/stream/413948-nixos) (preferred) or in [Github Discussions](https://github.com/srid/nixos-flake/discussions).